NLnetLabs/routinator/doc/manual/source/advanced-features.rst

 or by setting ``enable-bgpsec`` to True in the :doc:`configuration file<configuration>`.

-In the ``jsonext`` :doc:`output format<output-formats>`, the information will be placed in a JSON file that contains a member named *routerKeys* which contains an array of objects with detailed information, e.g.:
+BGPsec information will be exposed via RTR, as well as in the SLURM and ``jsonext`` :doc:`output format<output-formats>`.
+In ``jsonext``, the information will be placed in a JSON file that contains a member named *routerKeys* which contains an array of objects with detailed information, e.g.:

 .. code-block:: json